HarrisonLL/Housing_Price_App/README.md

 - Current supported City: 1.
 Princeton, NJ 2.
 NYC,NY 3.
 Seattle,WA

 # Features
-- Right Side Map:
+- Right Side Map: \
 a.
-This map shows current month housing info
+This map shows current month housing info \
 b.
-Currently support multiple Map types:
+Currently support multiple Map types: \
   1. heatmap to see overview price map
   2. scatter plot to see individual price
   3. clustering to see which area has higher or lower price (use Kmeans algorithm)
 c.
-Nearby schools, stores, train station, etc are also shown in the map via Google Map api
+Nearby schools, stores, train station, etc are also shown in the map via Google Map api \
 - Left Side Boxplot and Table:
 a.
-This boxplot shows price changes in all months.
+This boxplot shows price changes in all months  \
 - All data on dashboard is customizable.

 ![Seattle](markdown_images/Seattle_heatmap.png)